delosdiago/Surveillance-Using-Deep-Learning/README.md

 # Surveillance-Using-Deep-Learning
-This is the documentation for the 6th Sem Project I have done Under Dr. Ashutosh Nandi, NIT Kurukshetra
+Documentation for the 6th Sem Project
+Objective:
+Result: